zhartman86/MathfinderBot/README.md

 `mode` options:

--`Set`: When this option is used, the char-name field is required.
+—`Set`: When this option is used, the char-name field is required.
 It will activate any character created by the same name.

--`New`: When New is used, the char-name field is required.
+—`New`: When New is used, the char-name field is required.
 This will create a new character of the same name.

--`List`: This will list any created characters you have.
+—`List`: This will list any created characters you have.

--`Export`: (Experimental) This will export your character into JSON format.
+—`Export`: (Experimental) This will export your character into JSON format.

--`Delete`: Any character name listed in char-name will be deleted.
+—`Delete`: Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.

 --